 Taran Noah Smith, best known for his role as Mark Taylor on Tim Allen-led 90s sitcom Home Improvement, has parlayed his passion for healthy living into a successful business.
 Following an ill-fated marriage at 17 to a woman nearly twice his age, Smith launched Playfood, an Oregon-based line of vegan cashew cheese spreads.
-Smith isn’t the only actor who’s looked outside the industry for love; these 10 Recent Times Celebrities Hooked Up With Non-Celebrities might just surprise you.

 While his twin brother, Cole, has maintained his career in the spotlight with a recent role on Riverdale, Dylan Sprouse has ditched entertainment media in favor of mead.
 No, seriously.
 The former Suite Life of Zack & Cody star has gone full hipster, opening a mead brewery in Brooklyn.

 If you have a (drywall) problem, Vanilla Ice will solve it.
 Many years after his widely-lampooned career as a rapper was over, Vanilla Ice got involved in the real estate industry, working as a house flipper.